The Foundations of Mongol Military Supremacy

 The Relay System

 Genghis Khan established the yam, a network of relay stations spaced about 20–30 miles apart across the entire empire.
 Each station maintained fresh horses and riders.
-A messenger could travel at roughly 100 miles per day in peacetime, and up to 200 miles per day in crisis by switching horses without stopping.
+A messenger could travel roughly 100 miles per day in peacetime, and up to 200 miles per day in crisis by switching horses without stopping.
 This made it possible for Genghis to send orders from his headquarters to the farthest tumen within days.
 The yam also carried intelligence reports, troop movement schedules, and logistical updates.
-The system was so efficient that it later formed the backbone of the Mongol postal system, still famous as the fastest communication network of the medieval world.
+The system was so efficient that it later formed the backbone of the Mongol postal system, which the Persian historian Juvayni described as faster than anything seen before.
+The Yam not only enabled quick mobilization but also helped maintain cohesion across a sprawling empire.

 During active campaigns, the Mongols used smoke signals by day and fire beacons by night to communicate across the battlefield or between dispersed columns.
-Before battle, commanders would erect large banners (the tug, or nine white yak-tail standards) that could be seen from great distances.
+Before battle, commanders would erect large banners—the tug, or nine white yak-tail standards—that could be seen from great distances.
 The direction, height, and movement of the banners conveyed specific orders: advance, retreat, flank, or surround.
 This non-verbal communication avoided the delay of riding between units and allowed real-time coordination of complex maneuvers.
+The Mongols also used drum signals and whistling arrows to synchronize attacks, creating a battlefield symphony of speed and precision.

 Scouts and Light Riders